 - Zest half the lime and cut in half.

 - In a small saucepan over high heat, bring 1/1/4 cups water and 1/4 teaspoon salt to a boil.
 Stir in rice and return to a boil.
 Reduce heat to low, cover and simmer for 15 minutes.
 Turn off heat and let sit, covered for 5 minutes.
 Fluff with a fork and gently stir in sesame oil, lime zest, the juice from half of a lime and all but 1 tablespoon of the scallions.

 - While cooking rice, place pineapple spears in a single layer on the foil-lined baking sheet and brush tops with 1 teaspoon oil.
 Lightly sprinkle spears with salt.
 Broil until charred in places (about 15 minutes)

 - Remove pineapple from oven and sprinkle with the remaining brown sugar and red pepper flakes to taste.

 - Rub a grill pan (or grill outdoors) with 1 teaspoon cooking oil and place over high heat.
-When the grill pan starts to smoke, add steaks and cook to medium rare (or your preference), turning once.
-Cook each side 3-4 minutes or as needed to desired temperature.
+When the grill pan starts to smoke, add steaks and cook to medium-rare (or your preference), turning once.
+Cook each side 3-4 minutes or as needed to the desired temperature.
 Remove to a plate and allow to rest for 5 minutes.
 Thinly slice steaks against the grain.

 - Divide rice between two bowls.
 Top with sliced steak and pineapple spears.
 Squeeze remaining lime over ingredients and garnish with scallions and crushed red pepper if you'd like a little more heat.